Mahara – e-Portfolio (formative)

 1. Students map their work to the relevant framework

-When students map their portfolio a Smart Evidence Framework, a Smart Evidence map page is added to the front of their portfolio.
+When students map their portfolio to a Smart Evidence Framework, a Smart Evidence framework page is added to the front of their portfolio.
 This gives staff and students an overview of how their portfolio maps to the evidence framework, and the assessment status for each criteria.

 2. Students add Annotation blocks

-Students add Annotation blocks to pages in the portfolio in order to identify where their work meets a specific standard within the framework.
-They can add a comment to explain how their work meets the standard.
+Students add Annotation blocks to pages in the portfolio to identify where their work meets a specific standard within the framework.
+They should add a comment to explain how their work meets the standard.

 3. Staff or Peers Place feedback on the Annotation block

-Anyone with shared access can leave a comment using the Place Feedback button.
+Anyone with shared access to the portfolio can leave a comment using the Place Feedback button.

 4. Staff can select an assessment status